HumAnTarg3t/Phonas/README.md

 ---

+## NAS Recycle Bin

+If files appear in a `#Recycle` folder on the NAS instead of being deleted cleanly, the NAS recycle bin feature is enabled on the backup share.
+This is a NAS setting, not an app behaviour.
+Disable it in your NAS admin panel:

+- **Synology**: Shared Folder → Edit → uncheck "Enable Recycle Bin"
+- **QNAP**: Shared Folders → Edit → uncheck "Enable Recycle Bin"
+- **TrueNAS**: Dataset properties → disable recycle bin / shadow copies

+---

 ## Known Limitations

-- `DocumentFile.listFiles()` is slow for very large directories due to SAF overhead.
+- SAF-based folder scanning (`DocumentFile.listFiles()`) is slow for very large directories.
 For a library of 50,000+ files, the initial scan can take several minutes.
-Subsequent runs are fast because most files are skipped via the DB lookup.
+Use "Scan all device media" mode to avoid this — MediaStore queries are fast regardless of library size.
 - The app does not retry individual failed files within a session.
 Failures are logged and retried on the next scheduled run.
 - Folder URI permissions granted via SAF are device-specific.
 Importing a config on a new device restores all other settings but requires re-selecting folders manually.
+- In "Scan all device media" mode, storage permission (`READ_MEDIA_IMAGES` / `READ_MEDIA_VIDEO` on Android 13+) must be granted.
+The app prompts for this when the toggle is first enabled.